 Can Minor Car Crashes Cause Major Injuries?

-Too many of us wrongly presume that a “minor” traffic accident can cause only minor injuries.
+As car accident attorneys, we know that too many of us wrongly presume that a “minor” traffic accident can cause only minor injuries.

 But keep reading, and you’ll learn how some minor accidents can cause catastrophic injuries – and you’ll also learn what your legal rights are if you’re injured in this way in South Texas by a negligent driver.